 ✓ Test scores (SAT, PSAT, ACT) are not required, but if you have them, the scores help us place you in the most appropriate lab.
 Please be prepared to upload a PDF of your latest results, so download the report issued by the testing organization to have it ready to add to the online SHINE application.

-Your Research Preferences, Personal Statement and Supporting Materials: We recommend you begin these action items as soon as you’re interested in applying to SHINE.
+Your Research Preferences, Personal Statement and Supporting Materials: We recommend you begin these action items as soon as you’re interested in applying to SHINE as we need ALL documents to arrive by 3/26/2021 for early bird applicants and 4/23/21 for regular admission.
 These steps require planning and careful thought.

-✓✓ Two letters of recommendation are required, both from a teacher who discusses your academic qualifications in science, technology, engineering and/or math as well as your readiness to participate in a research lab for seven full weeks over the summer.
+✓✓ Two letters of recommendation must be received by 3/26 or 4/23, both coming from a teacher who discusses your academic qualifications in science, technology, engineering and/or math as well as your readiness to participate in a research lab for seven full weeks over the summer.

 - Before you begin the online application, be sure to have the names, title, and email addresses of your two recommenders.